 - Gather all the ingredients.

-- In a bowl, combine ground chicken, minced onion, 1 large egg, 3 Tbsp panko, 1 Tbsp potato/corn starch, 1 Tbsp sake, ½ tsp kosher salt and freshly ground black pepper.
+- In a bowl, combine 1 lb ground chicken, the minced onion, 1 large egg (50 g each w/o shell), 3 Tbsp panko (Japanese breadcrumbs), 1 Tbsp potato starch or cornstarch, 1 Tbsp sake, ½ tsp Diamond Crystal kosher salt, and ¼ tsp freshly ground black pepper.
 Knead the mixture well with your hand until the mixture is pale in color and very sticky.

 - Put ½ inch (roughly 1 cm) water in a large frying pan and bring it to boil.
 Carefully place the meatballs in the water.

-As water evaporates, the meatballs will turn brown.
-If the frying pan gets a burnt spot, wipe off with paper towel.
+- As the water evaporates, the meatballs will turn brown.
+If the frying pan gets a burnt spot, wipe off with a paper towel.

 - Add the sweet and sour sauce and coat the meatballs well with the sauce.
 Turn off the heat and serve.